When Good and Reproducible Results are a Giant with Feet of Clay: The Importance of Software Quality in NLP: CTC compression

 We analyze the behavior of the open-source implementations of the Conformer by systematically varying a parameter that should not affect the results: the inference batch size (IBS).
 With high IBSs, many samples are collected in the same batch, allowing for their parallel processing on GPU to reduce the overall computational cost.
 When samples of different lengths are collected in the same batch -- a frequent situation in speech tasks, where the input length largely varies -- the input sequences are brought to the same dimension by filling them with padding.
 Since with correct implementations the results are independent of the presence of padding (and, therefore, of the IBS), research papers usually include only the training batch size (which, instead, is an important hyperparameter for the stability of the training).
 However, as we demonstrate in this section, the bugs present in the Conformer implementations undermine the above assumption.

 We studied six widely-used repositories, namely: Fairseq-ST~\citep{wang2020fairseqs2t}, ESPnet-ST~\citep{inaguma-etal-2020-espnet}, NeMo~\citep{kuchaiev2019nemo}, SpeechBrain~\citep{speechbrain}, an open source codebase named \enquote{Conformer},\footnote{\url{https://github.com/sooftware/conformer}} and \torchimpl{}~\citep{yang2021torchaudio}.
 We discovered that all these implementations return different results with different IBSs, showing that the presence of padding incorrectly alters the results.\footnote{We emphasize that our intention is not to single out the shortcomings of individual libraries.
 Conversely, we are extremely thankful for the invaluable contribution they represent to our community.
-Our analysis is only intended to further improve the reliability of codes and, consequently, of the experimental results, which we believe is of utmost importance.} Upon inspection of the codes, we isolated three bugs associated with padding handling in:
+Our analysis is only intended to further improve the reliability of codes and, consequently, of the experimental results, which we believe is of utmost importance.} Upon inspection of the codes, we isolated three bugs associated with padding handling in: Conformer Convolutions (\bugone), Initial Subsampling (\bugtwo), and Positional Encodings (\bugthree).

 \paragraph{Conformer Convolutions (\bugone)} The depthwise and pointwise convolutions of the Conformer convolution module do not consider the presence of padding and produce a non-padded output with non-zero values adjacent to the input sample.
-These values modify the behavior of the subsequent batch normalization and of the other convolutions, leading to incorrect alterations of all the valid values.
+These values modify the behavior of the subsequent batch normalization and of the other convolutions, leading to incorrect alterations of the valid values.

-\paragraph{Initial Subsampling (\bugtwo)} The two initial convolutions that subsample the input sequence by a factor of 4 do not consider padding.
-For this reason, the second convolution is fed with non-zero values adjacent to the input sequence that lead to a wrong computation of the last valid elements.
+\paragraph{Initial Subsampling (\bugtwo)} The two initial convolutions that subsample the input sequence by a factor of 4 do not consider padding. \mg{Hence,} the second convolution is fed with non-zero values adjacent to the input sequence, which are wrongly considered in the computation of the last valid elements.